 After reviewing pages in the current directory.
 Use the following step by step guide to complete and submit your application:

-1. Establish a Submittable account and find the 2020-21 Artists in Schools: Teaching Artist Application form.
+1. Establish a Submittable account and find the appropriate application form.

 2. Review questions, compose answers and upload all required materials.